The 2024 SU Referendum: What’s at stake and why it matters

 Voting yes to the referendum question would allow for these changes to be implemented Fall 2025.
 It would not affect most of the readers right now, as full-time students would still pay the same amount as they have before but students with equal access to the resources will have their fee affected.

 As of right now, the SU could certainly do better in terms of how its programs and services, like the SU Clubs Office and the Q Center, cater to the students.
 Programs may not be able to keep up with the sheer number of students that the university has been enrolling.
-In the University of Calgary’s strategic plan “Ahead of Tomorrow”, the university plans on increasing undergraduate student enrollment to 10,000.
+In the University of Calgary’s strategic plan “Ahead of Tomorrow”, the university plans on increasing undergraduate student enrollment by 10,000.

 While being a student means you already have to pay an exorbitant amount of fee attached to your tuition, the proposed referendum is a move in to right direction.
 While I am uncertain as to how the increased funding would be directed, it would certainly mean more funding toward resources available to students.
 The current structure is outdated and out of place.